leo-nog/Colorfy/README.md

 # PHP Colorfy

-A simple library to colorfy your console and get it awesome!
+The simple PHP library to colorfy your console and get it awesome!

 ## Installing